 • Acer platanoides

-This project was commended at the BALI National Landscape Awards 2019, where idverde were an Award Winner within the Soft Landscaping Construction (Non-Domestic) – over £500k category.
+Ideverde won an award at the BALI National Landscape Awards 2019 in the Soft Landscaping Construction (Non-Domestic) – Over £500k category.

 Author